 Nashville Nightmare

 Step inside Nashville Nightmare and you will be transported to a world of horror, where reality and fiction converge into a nightmarish experience.
 Located just northeast of Nashville, in the Madison Town Center shopping center, this haunted house has been scaring visitors for 12 years.
+It is listed in the top 5 most terrifying haunted houses in the USA by USA Today.

 Over the years, Nashville Nightmare has modified its haunts to make them even scarier.
 With intricate sets and special effects, Nashville Nightmare creates many spooky environments that will surely shake you in your boots.
-Nashville Nightmare also offers five different themed haunts at one ticket price.
+Nashville Nightmare also offers four different themed haunts at one ticket price.
+These haunts are Horror High School for Ghouls, Midnight Mortuary, Castle Infernus, and Vector Research—Alien Autopsy.

 Frightmare Manor